MrJackey/UnityUtilities/README.md

 ### ResourceReference | [Link](Assets/Scripts/Utilities/Unity/ResourceReference.cs)

 `ResourceReference` allows for weak references to assets located within `Resources/` folders instead of relying on a string field having to match its name.
-It shows up as a normal Object field but it will highlight if the asset is not within a `Resources/` folder so you can take necessary action.
+It shows up as a normal Object field but will highlight if the asset is not within a `Resources/` folder so you can take necessary action.

 ```cs
 public class ExampleMonoBehaviour : MonoBehaviour {